12th and Lewis Street

 Answer: Yes.
-These "core" classes will help you prepare for the oral exam and your thesis research.
+These "core" classes will help you prepare for the thesis presentation exam and your thesis research.
 If you do not complete them in your first year you will likely delay completion of your degree.

 FAQ: Wait, that's 4 classes at 3 credits each, that only adds up to 12 credit hours don't I need 14 more to graduate?

 Answer: Yes.
 Most graduate students take between 3-4 classes per semester (about 9-12 credits hours).
 For your first two semesters in the program you should enroll in the 2 core classes per semester plus one additional graduate level course of your choice.
 In your second year you can take whichever graduate courses you choose plus some thesis hours (a minimum of 4 is required by the Graduate School).